alexsuakim/C--Text-based-game/README.md

        (1) generation of numbers from 1 to 10 and randomly shuffle their order in an array
   - Storing cards used into an array
        (2) use an array to keep track of the cards randomly generated in previous rounds
-  - Store the user and computer's arrays of random generated cards of each round in the heap
-  - ask the user to choose level to decide the number of cards in a deck)-----> decide the array size during runtime (dynamic programming using *) ----> easy, norml, hard mode.
-As the level of difficulty increases, the number of cards in a deck increases.
+  - Store the each round's play record to the vector.
+The play log includes each round's winner, the number of user and compmuter chip, the user and computer card.
+The log record grows in size as needed when each round proceeds.
        (3) dynamic memory management
-  - Saving the user's play record (to accumulate the number of win / lose rounds) (4) file intput to call previous txt file
-       (4) file output to update the txt file after the user's rounds
+  - Saving the user's play record (to accumulate the number of win / lose after all 10 rounds) (4) file intput to call previous txt file containing previous playing record (4) file output to update the txt file after all 10 rounds
   - Computer betting algorithm about how to deal with the user’s cards and betting choices (4) implement the computer algorithm file into the main file
   - The <main function file> calls the <computer betting algorithm function file>